ausdigital/ausdigital-dcp/docs/1.0/index.md

 **DELETE `/{participant_id}/service/{document_id}`**
 * MUST do something so GET `/{participant_id}/service/{document_id}` starts to return 404

-**GET `/{participant_id}/aka`**
-* MUST return full list of participant ids, linked by business owner to this participant identifiers
-* links works both ways
-* if user linked PID1 to PID2 and PID2 to PID3 then PID1 linked to PID3 as well.
-* implementations MAY include source participant ID (provided in URL) in linked list

-**POST `/{participant_id}/aka`**
-* MUST accept body parameter `participantId` which is equal to participant ID which business owner wants to link
-* DCP MUST check auth and ensure that both participant id (base and linked) are manageable by this user
-* MUST silently replace old link by new one if link already exists
-* link MUST work both directions (if `/{pid1}/aka` contains pid2 then `/{pid2}/aka` contains pid1)
-* any 3rd participant id, linked to first or second, must receve link to both participant IDs; both participant ID must receive link to any 3rd party participant id, linked to another one.

-**DELETE `/{participant_id}/aka/{linked_participant_id}`**
-* Is used to remove link between these participant IDs
-* DCP MUST check auth and ensure that both participant ids (first and second) are owned by this user
-* DCP MUST remove the link between first and second participant id

 If business has 2 participant identifiers linked then services (documents) from ID1 MUST NOT appear in output for ID2, and vise versa.
 Business MAY do 2 PUT requests to both participant ID have the same service metadatas, or use implementation-specific convenience endpoints for that.